 The problem of interprocess communication is compounded by the fact that, in distributed systems, processes may live on separate nodes.
 Classically, there are two approaches to interprocess communication: message passing and remote procedure calls.
 In the UML, you still model these as asynchronous or synchronous events, respectively.
 But because these are no longer simple in-process calls, you need to adorn your designs with further information.
 To model interprocess communication,

-- · Model the multiple flows of control. - · Consider which of these active objects represent processes and which represent threads.
-Distinguish them using the appropriate stereotype. - Model messaging using asynchronous communication; model remote procedure calls using synchronous communication. - · Informally specify the underlying mechanism for communication by using notes, or more formally by using collaborations.
+Model the multiple flows of control.

+Consider which of these active objects represent processes and which represent threads.
+Distinguish them using the appropriate stereotype.

+Model messaging using asynchronous communication; model remote procedure calls using synchronous communication.

+Informally specify the underlying mechanism for communication by using notes, or more formally by using collaborations.

 Figure shows a distributed reservation system with processes spread across four nodes.
 Each object is marked using the process stereotype.
 Each object is also marked with a location tagged value, specifying its physical location.
-Communication among the ReservationAgent, TicketingManager, and HotelAgent asynchronous.
+Communication among the Reservation Agent, Ticketing Manager, and Hotel Agent is asynchronous.
 Modeled with a note, communication is described as building on a Java Beans messaging service.
-Communication between the TripPlanner and the ReservationSystem is synchronous.
+Communication between the Trip Planner and the Reservation System is synchronous.
 The semantics of their interaction is found in the collaboration named CORBA ORB.
-The
+The constraint is a semantic statement about the relative or absolute value of time.
+Graphically, a timing constraint is rendered as for any constraint• that is, a string enclosed by brackets and generally connected to an element by a dependency relationship.
+Location is the placement of a component on a node.
+Graphically, location is rendered as a tagged value• that is, a string enclosed by brackets and placed below an element's name, or as the nesting of components inside nodes.

-TripPlanneracts as a client, and the ReservationAgentacts as a server.
+TripPlanneracts as a client, and theReservationAgentacts as a server.
 By zoominginto the collaboration, you'll find the details of how this server and client collaborate.